river-wind/CarnNDTerm2Project2/README.md

 ### Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

 The project follows the process laid out in the preceeding lessons, using the code from the exercises as was possible.
+The code had to be updated to handle the specifics of this project, but the general code structure follows the lesson frameworks.

 ### Your Kalman Filter algorithm handles the first measurements appropriately.